nabaxo/janq/README.md

 It manages your favorite terminal emulator (WezTerm, Windows Terminal, etc.) or whatever app you feel like, allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.

 > [!WARNING]
 > Seriously, I don't know how to program in Rust.
 I have no idea if the code is good or not.
-On a quick glance, it doesn't appear to do stupid shit; I have no idea about the specifics of Rust, I'm just a (bad) webdev.
+On a quick glance, it doesn't appear to do stupid shit; I have no idea about the specifics of Rust, I'm just a mediocre webdev.

 > [!CAUTION]
 > I have only tested this on two machines, your mileage may vary and all that.